webgriffe/esb/README.md

 Web Console
 -----------

-A web console UI is available and allows to inspect tubes and jobs; is it also possible to search jobs and kick or delete them.
+A web console UI is available and allows to inspect tubes and jobs; is it also possible to search jobs and requeue them.
 The web console is currentyl only available under HTTP (not HTTPS) and must be configured using the following parameters:

 ```yaml
 # esb.yml